njio7/pickups-tutorial/README.md

 There are now two ways to create more coins in the scene because we have created the "Coin" prefab.
 You can either drag them from the Asset folder into the Scene or you can use Ctrl+D to duplicate the coin that's already in the Scene and move it around.

+Personally, it's easier to drag them into the scene using the coin prefab as it leaves little room for error and mistakes.

 ![image](https://github.com/user-attachments/assets/1b16780a-7245-4048-b4d6-4b0d360927a0)
-I will personally have my scene displayed like this, but you can move the coins and cube around however you want to.
+For the demonstration, i will have my scene displayed like this, but you can move the coins and cube around however you want to.